Porvesh/Porvesh.github.io/_posts/2021-12-31-year-in-review.md

   Had to say goodbye to my Royal Enfield before leaving.
 My first heartbreak.
 (Surely the last too..)

 - **Quotes That Hit Different This Year:**
-  > “You will be shocked, kids, when you discover how easy it is in life to part ways with people forever.” – *Ted Mosby*
+  “You will be shocked, kids, when you discover how easy it is in life to part ways with people forever.” – *Ted Mosby*
-  > “That’s the funny thing about old friends… you can’t make old friends.” – *Robin Scherbatsky*
-  > “Sometimes things have to fall apart to make way for better things.” – *Ted Mosby*
+  “Sometimes things have to fall apart to make way for better things.” – *Ted Mosby*

   Maybe because this was the show I was watching.
 Maybe because it just fit.